FailedCase97/ReadmeDraft/README.md

 ```
 open YourProject.xcworkspace
 ```
-Now, you should be able to use the **IAPHelper** framework in your Swift project.
+Now, you should be able to use the **GenericIAPHelper** framework in your Swift project.
 Remember to import the framework in your Swift files where you need to use it:

 ```
-import IAPHelper
+import GenericIAPHelper
 ```
 Make sure to replace 'YourProject' and 'YourTargetName' with the appropriate names used in your Xcode project.
 <br></br>